milesaturpin/lean-site-template/content/faq.md

 Along with communication of information, one of the primary goals of the fellowship is to build community within the class of fellows.
 To this end, we plan to hold a **two-night retreat**, which will feature board games, workshops, campfires, and in-depth discussion.
 This will likely take place from September 27-29, leaving Friday evening and returning Sunday afternoon.
 All costs are covered.

-Furthermore, there will be many social events on weekends during the course of the program.
+Social events following the retreat include dinners, game nights, and parties.

 ### Expectations
 ----------------